-The views expressed in these articles and commentaries are those of the author at the time created and is for informational purposes only.
+The views expressed in these articles, commentaries or recordings are those of the author and/or presenter at the time created and is for informational purposes only.
 They do not necessarily reflect the views of FPA or the distributor.
-Future events, results or views may vary significantly from those expressed and are subject to change at any time based on market and other conditions, and FPA and/or the Distributor disclaims any responsibility to update such views.
+Future events, results or views may vary significantly from those expressed and are subject to change at any time based on market and other conditions, and FPA and/or the distributor disclaims any responsibility to update such views.
 No forecasts can be guaranteed, and certain assumptions may prove to be inaccurate.
 These views may not be relied upon as investment advice or as indication of trading intent on behalf of any FPA portfolio or the distributor and should not be construed as an offer to sell or a solicitation of an offer to buy securities or any product mentioned.
 FPA shall not be responsible for any trading decisions, damages or other losses from or related to the information, data analysis or opinions or their use.
 This information and data has been prepared from sources believed reliable.
 However, the accuracy and completeness of the information cannot be guaranteed and is not a complete summary or statement of all available data.
 FPA has received certain nominations or awards by third-parties as reflected herein.
 Investors should review the criteria for each nomination or award as reflected on the third-party’s webpage.
 You should not construe the contents herein as legal, tax, accounting, or other advice or recommendations.

 You should consider the Fund’s investment objectives, risks, fees and expenses before investing.
 The Prospectus contain this and other important information which should be read carefully before investing.

 Russel Kinnel, Director of Manager Research for Morningstar, discusses why investors should hold onto Gold-rated FPA Crescent Fund (FPACX) despite outflows from active managers across the industry.